-Students receive suspension notifications by email and registered mail from the Office of Academic Affairs within 14 days after final grades are submitted.
+Students receive suspension notifications by email from the Office of Academic Affairs at the conclusion of the semester

 Suspended students are immediately dropped from pre-enrolled classes for the following semester.

 Step 2: Appeal

 An appeal of academic suspension is made in writing to the Office of Academic Affairs.
 Appeals must be made no later than 30 calendar days after the notification of suspension is sent to the student.
 Appeals received after 30 calendar days have expired will not be considered.